blakejakopovic/TestDrive-Arduino/Readme.md

 # TestDrive Arduino Library

-This library adds Arduino support for the TestDrive dashboard.
-It provides a simple API, and supports for many common sensor types.
+This library adds Arduino support for the TestDrive Dashboard.
+It provides a simple API with support for common sensor data.

-**This library is build to work with [TestDrive Dashboard](https://github.com/blakejakopovic/TestDrive) to provide a real-time dashboard for your Arduino projects.**
+**This library is designed to work with the [TestDrive Dashboard](https://github.com/blakejakopovic/TestDrive) desktop application to provide a real-time dashboard view for your Arduino projects.**

 ## Demo!

 To view the demo dashboard, please visit [http://blakejakopovic.github.io/TestDrive/](http://blakejakopovic.github.io/TestDrive/).
-It uses simulated sensor readings, but your dashboard will be automatically customised based on the data you send it.
+The demo uses simulated sensor readings, however your dashboard will be automatically customised based on the data you send it.

 ## Key Features
 * Simple integration into existing projects